Lateral Malleolus Approach indications include:

 - Detach the fat pad in the sinus tarsi and the origin of the extensor digitorum brevis muscle to expose the calcaneocuboid joint on the lateral side of the tarsus

-The approach to the lateral malleolus may be extended distally to become continuous with:
+The Lateral Malleolus Approach may be extended distally to become continuous with:

 - Ollier’s lateral approach to the tarsus.